adambrosio/adambrosio/README.md

 - 👀 I’m interested in Front-End Web Development
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on anything I can get my hands on
-- 📫 How to reach me:
+- 📫 How to reach me -
     Email: adambrosio20@gmail.com
     LinkedIn: https://www.linkedin.com/in/andrew-d-ambrosio-35617ba7/